5.9 The Solution

 Although King Karl was missed, the fact is that the world moves on, as it always does, and even while Orkney mourned the loss of Karl, plans were laid to crown Prince Brinn as the next King upon the first day of the Spring of 49.

 In the end, when the first day of the Spring of 49 finally arrived, it was but a small group of Orkney’s high society that were invited to pay their respects to Diked Dinus I – King of Orkney.
-(7)
+This is because The King’s Aide had convinced Dinus to keep the gathering small because he’d explained that most of Orkney was unimportant in the grand scheme of things, therefore it made no sense to honor the people by letting them see a new king being crowned.
+What the citizens thought or felt didn’t matter at all – for the people of Orkney were but sheep for the king to use as he pleased.

 It should be noted that because Dinus was a mere eighteen years old at the time of his crowning, the law required that he have a Royal Steward to assist him.
 Naturally Diked named Ramssee as his Chief Advisor – thus effectively garnering the viperz the outright rule of the kingdom.
-(8)
+Needless to say, General Alec was not pleased with these events, but without much he could do to oppose Ramssee, the military leader chose to keep his mouth shut out of respect and allegiance to the Orkney Throne.

 Their schemes for installing Diked as King now completed, Ramssee, Kaoz, and the new Ruler could now move forward with their next step in their plans – the mining of Akka.
 To accomplish this, Ramssee convinced Diked to call a royal celebration, in order to not only recognize a new era in Orkney that the viperz was calling the Rebirth of the World – a time when King Diked Dinus I would lead his people out of the Dark Ages and on to their rightful place in the Annals of History.

 With Diked readily agreeing to everything the viperz wanted, Ramssee couldn’t have been happier.
-Languishing on his bed, he blew smoke rings towards the body of the dead prostitute Katrina, whose last drops of blood had long since oozed onto the viperz’s hardwood floors.
+Languishing on his bed, he blew smoke rings towards the body of another dead prostitute, whose last drops of blood had long since oozed onto the viperz’s hardwood floors.

 Finished with his remembrances of the past, the snake man pondered the future, So young Diked thinks he will really be a great king?
 Well, for now, that’s fine.
 I’ll let him deliver the speech I prepared for him so that we can convince his people to dig for gold in Akka.
 Yes, that’s all well and fine, but sooner rather than later I’ll rid myself of little Diked, that brute Kaoz, and of course my biggest threat — Shedu Mezai.
 And when I remove all those thorns, then I, Ramssee, can rule Orkney and all its people – for that is MY destiny!!